 Jobs/ Economy In Holland Park

 Locally, there are small business opportunities in the most popular sectors of medicine, personal services, retail, business services, property and hospitality.
-Visitors provide a wealth of opportunity because they want to come and spend money.
-Events like the Chelsea Flower Show, the Notting Hill Carnival and various local events held throughout the year provide plenty of opportunity for jobs.
+Tourists make up a substantial proportion of the economic activity in the area all year round, especially when events such as the Chelsea Flower Show or Notting Hill Carnival are being held in nearby neighbourhoods.

 Things To Do In Holland Park

 Holland Park provides easy access to everything that London has to offer.
-High-end shopping, incredible sightseeing, foodie tours, amazing nightlife, beautiful outdoors spaces – what doesn’t London offer?
+High-end shopping, incredible sightseeing, mouth-watering food tours, amazing nightlife, beautiful outdoors spaces – what doesn’t London offer?

-However, it is perfectly reasonable to want to stay local to the area you live sometimes, and to live somewhere that has plenty to offer, especially if you have a family.
+However, it is perfectly reasonable to want to stay local to your area, especially if you have a family.
 And there is plenty on offer in Holland Park, including many of these well-known places and activities:

 The beauty of Holland Park is that the area is so wealthy that independent shops have thrived.
-Residents prefer to avoid supermarkets and instead shop at independent stores that offer the best of the best in groceries and speciality products.
+Many residents prefer to avoid chain supermarkets and instead shop at independent stores that offer the best of the best in groceries and speciality products.
 Clarendon Cross is the spot where you will find all of your luxury goods, unique to the area.
-You can find rare truffles and cheeses, exotic fruits and vegetables, beauty products and only the most fresh and beautiful flowers.
-Daunt Books, Lidgate Butchers for organic meat and homemade pies, Jeroboams for wine and cheese are just a few well known sellers in the area.
+You can find rare truffles and cheeses, exotic fruits and vegetables, beauty products and fresh, beautiful flowers.
+Just a few well known sellers in the area are:

 Pubs & Bars

-There are many lovely pubs and bars in Holland Park, each with their own micro-community and feel, and extensive range of refreshing offerings.
-Holland Park Avenue tends to hold the most pubs and bars but there are other places to enjoy a beverage dotted throughout the area.
-Julie’s Restaurant & Champagne Bar is well known in the area, providing tasty food and of course, high-quality champagne.
-For even more opulence, The Belvedere offers exceptional food and drink for special occasions.
-The Ladbroke Arms and The Castle are ideal for outdoor socialising.
+There are many lovely pubs and bars in Holland Park, each with their own micro-community and atmosphere.
+Holland Park Avenue tends to hold the most pubs and bars but there are other places to enjoy a drink dotted around.
+Gastro pubs provide excellent food and drink whilst modern British restaurant Julie’s provides high quality service and exceptional champagne.
+Here are 3 of our favourite gastro pubs in the area:

 Transport In Holland Park

-Holland Park has excellent connections to the local area via public transport.
-It sits on the Central line and you can easily reach other central parts of London in less than 15 minutes.
-There are also buses to connect you to the rest of London.
-The 31 takes you to Camden, the 148 takes you to White City, The 94 takes you to Piccadilly Circus.
-There are also night buses that serve the area.
+Holland Park has excellent connections to the rest of London via public transport.
+Its tube station sits on the Central line so you can reach any part of the city fairly quickly – whether it be for business or leisure.
+You will also have access to the London 24-hour buses.
+The 31 takes you to Camden, the 148 takes you to White City and the 94 takes you to Piccadilly Circus to name but a few.

-If you do have a car, you’ll be able to use the A4 and M4 for a quick route out of London towards Heathrow and the Berkshire countryside beyond.
+If you do have a car, you’ll be able to use the A4 and M4 for a quick route out of London towards Heathrow and the home counties.
 You can also easily connect to all major routes leading to the rest of the country.

 If you are more eco-conscious, then you can walk or cycle from Holland Park.
-Cycling in particular is a lovely way to travel around the area and you can cycle all the way from Kensington Gardens and Hyde Park in just 30 minutes to get to Oxford Circus.
+Cycling in particular is a lovely way to travel around the area and you can cycle all the way through Kensington Gardens and Hyde Park to Oxford Circus in just 30 minutes.

-Holland Park is known to hold the educational premises that taught many members of the Royal Family and so, the schools in the area are internationally renowned.
+Holland Park is known to hold the educational premises that taught many members of the Royal Family and countless MPs so the schools in the area are internationally renowned.
 Fox Primary and St Clement and St James are popular primary options, and there are even special international schools for international locals, including the Southbank International School.
+The popular secondary school is the co-ed Holland Park school, which has had the pleasure of educating comedian Omid Djalili and Michael Gove’s son.

-Of course, with the close access to the rest of London, schools throughout the capital are within easy reach.
+Of course, with the close access to the rest of London, schools and universities (such as world renowned LSE, Imperial College and UCL) throughout the capital are within easy reach.

 Moving To Holland Park: Top Tips